sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 NANO_OF_SECOND, NANO_OF_DAY, MICRO_OF_SECOND, MICRO_OF_DAY, MILLI_OF_SECOND, MILLI_OF_DAY, SECOND_OF_MINUTE, SECOND_OF_DAY, MINUTE_OF_HOUR, MINUTE_OF_DAY, HOUR_OF_AMPM, CLOCK_HOUR_OF_AMPM, HOUR_OF_DAY, CLOCK_HOUR_OF_DAY, AMPM_OF_DAY, DAY_OF_WEEK, ALIGNED_DAY_OF_WEEK_IN_MONTH, ALIGNED_DAY_OF_WEEK_IN_YEAR, DAY_OF_MONTH, DAY_OF_YEAR, EPOCH_DAY, ALIGNED_WEEK_OF_MONTH, ALIGNED_WEEK_OF_YEAR, MONTH_OF_YEAR, PROLEPTIC_MONTH, YEAR_OF_ERA, YEAR, ERA, INSTANT_SECONDS, OFFSET_SECONDS
 ```

-As you can see we can do date arithmetic, but thanks to another DollarScript feature anything that can be specified as xxx(i) can also be written i xxx (where i is an integer or decimal and xxx is an identifier).
+As you can see we can do date arithmetic, but thanks to another Dollar feature anything that can be specified as xxx(i) can also be written i xxx (where i is an integer or decimal and xxx is an identifier).
 So we can add days hours and seconds to the date.

 ```dollar
 @@ DATE() + 1 Day